Bitcoin-ABC/bitcoin-abc/doc/abc/uahf-test-plan.md

 clients.)

-Test what happens when the unmodified BU / Core / other clients are used on a datadir where the BUIP 55 client has been run.
+Test what happens when the unmodified BU / Core / other clients are used on a datadir where the UAHF client has been run.
 Should test again data from disabled (Core rules data, should be fine) , and enabled (big block data stored - may need to rebuild DB? or provide tool to truncate the data back to pre-fork block?)